 Growing Mint Hydroponically

 Mint was one of the first plants to be grown hydroponically and is very well suited to be grown in a hydroponic system.
 If you’re growing mint hydroponically, it tends to have bigger and fuller foliage than mint which is grown conventionally. about growing mint convenYou can transplant it using cuttings.
 Our guide to growing mint conventionally is here.
 There are no special rules on harvesting mint when you’ve grown it in a hydroponic system, simply snip what you need.
+When you’ve grown your mint you’ll WANT to make this amazing fresh mint icecream.

 Growing Oregano Hydroponically